Anthony Mann: 1937–1941: Move to Hollywood and television career

-Move to directing (1942–1946)
+1942–1946: Move to directing

 Through the efforts of his friend MacDonald Carey, Mann made his directorial debut with Dr. Broadway (1942) at Paramount, which starred Carey.
 Decades later, Mann remembered he was told to complete shooting the film in eighteen days.
 Upon its release, Herman Schoenfeld of Variety was dismissive of the film writing, "The dialog could have just as well have been written in baby talk, and Anton Mann's direction just wasn't.
 The photography is spotty and the production looks inexpensive.
 Acting is weak, only Edward Ciannelli as the killer who gets killed, turning in an adequate job."
 Harrison's Reports was more complimentary, stating the film was a "fairly good program entertainment" with "colorful characters, human interest, fast action, and situations that hold one in suspense."

 His follow-up film was Moonlight in Havana (1943) at Universal Pictures.
 The film featured Allan Jones and Jane Frazee.
 In August 1944, it was reported Mann might return to Broadway to direct Mirror for Children.
 After nine months without directing a feature film, Mann went to Republic Pictures where he directed Nobody's Darling (1944) and My Best Gal (1944).

 He next directed Strangers in the Night (1944).
 The film tells of Hilda Blake (Helene Thimig) who creates an imaginary "daughter" for Sgt.
 Johnny Meadows (William Terry) who is injured in the South Pacific.
 After being discharged and returning to the U.S., Meadows searches for the imaginary woman.
 He is informed of the truth by Dr. Leslie Ross (Virginia Grey), who is later murdered by Blake; in turn, Blake plans to murder Meadows.
 The film was notable for its noirish mise-en-scène and psychological depth that appeared in Mann's latter films.
 Mann then directed The Great Flamarion (1945), starring Erich von Stroheim and Mary Beth Hughes.
 During principal photography, Mann clashed with von Stroheim, describing him at length as "difficult.
-He was a personality, not really an actor ...He drove me mad.
+He was a personality, not really an actor ...
+He drove me mad.
 He was a genius.
 I'm not a genius: I'm a worker."

 Mann moved to RKO to direct Two O'Clock Courage (1945), itself a remake of the 1936 film Two in the Dark, with Tom Conway and Ann Rutherford in the leading roles.
 That same year, he also directed Sing Your Way Home.
 Mann returned to Republic Pictures for Strange Impersonation (1946).
-He did The Bamboo Blonde (1946) at RKO.
+He directed The Bamboo Blonde (1946) at RKO.